vritid/CCC-06-Problems/README.md

 Canadian Computing Contest Junior Problems

 2006 J1: At Chip’s Fast Food emporium there is a very simple menu.
 Each food item is selected by entering a digit choice.
-Write a program that will compute the total Calories of a meal.
+Write a program that will compute the total Calories of a meal. -----> View code for format

 Here are the three burger choices:                               Here are the three drink choices:
 1 – Cheeseburger (461 Calories)                                  1 – Soft Drink ( 130 Calories)